Sushant012/Website-14/doc/SRS.md

 ### 2.1 Vision

-The goal of GreenClothaWay is to create an online trading marketplace for clothes which were offered for free.
+The goal of GreenClothaWay is to create an online trading marketplace for clothes that were offered for free.
-Users can offer their old clothes that they don´t like anymore.
+Users can offer the old clothes that they don´t like anymore.
 Other users can take these clothes for free.
 They have only to pay shipping costs or if it´s possible they can pick up the clothes.

 ## 2.2 Product perspective